MichaelRumpler/GestureSample/README.md

 Version 4.0.0 is only for .NET MAUI with .NET7 and .NET8.

+Version 5.0.0 is only for .NET MAUI with .NET8.

 Your IDE should automatically install the version which can be used by your solution.
 This uses the `TargetFramework` of your project.

 | TargetFramework  |  MR.Gestures version  |